CHAMP1-related neurodevelopmental disorder

-CHAMP1-related neurodevelopmental disorder is an ultra-rare genetic disorder caused by changes to the CHAMP1 gene.
-The condition is primarily characterized by developmental delay, varying degrees of intellectual disability, and significant speech and language impairment.
-Other common features include low muscle tone (hypotonia), feeding difficulties, atypical behaviours, and distinctive facial features.
+CHAMP1-related neurodevelopmental disorder is an ultra-rare genetic disorder caused by de novo pathogenic variants or deletions of the CHAMP1 gene on chromosome 13.
+The condition is primarily characterized by global developmental delay, varying degrees of intellectual disability, and severe speech and language impairment.
+Other common features include low muscle tone (hypotonia), feeding difficulties, gastrointestinal problems, behavioral differences, and distinctive facial features.
+The disorder was first described in 2015 and is classified as autosomal dominant, meaning a change in only one of the two copies of the gene is sufficient to cause the condition; in almost all known cases the variant has arisen spontaneously and is not inherited from a parent.

 Signs and symptoms

-Individuals with a CHAMP1-related disorder can have a wide range of clinical features, and not every person will have all possible symptoms.
+The clinical presentation is variable, and not every individual will display all features.